nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

-set up kind of, more fine-grained like, hey, I want, like this throws this error, those this error And they all work via the standard library's `Error` trait these days, and you can derive `Error` for any kind of, I think in this area you can then derive the `Error` trait for any-- as long as your `Error` enum has `Display` and all of its fields.
+set up kind of, more fine-grained like, hey, I want, like this throws this error, those this error And they all work via the standard library's `Error` trait these days, and you can derive `Error` for any kind of, I think in this area you can then derive the `Error` trait for any— as long as your `Error` enum has `Display` and all of its fields.

-And there's-- I even saw a crate that builds on this, where you put doc comments on your error types, and there's a little kind of, like formatting syntax for, hey, I want the error name in here or like, you know, I want the field that the error variant contains here in the string and then takes doc
+And there's— I even saw a crate that builds on this, where you put doc comments on your error types, and there's a little kind of, like formatting syntax for, hey, I want the error name in here or like, you know, I want the field that the error variant contains here in the string and then takes doc